sedaprotocol/seda-chain/DEVELOPING.md

   - Using [brew](https://brew.sh/): `brew install clang-format`
   - Using [macports](https://www.macports.org/): `sudo port install clang-format`

-# TODO don't rely on docker for this

 ### [docker](https://www.docker.com/)

 Docker is used to help make release and static builds locally.